waku-org/specs/standards/core/rln-contract.md

 Users interact with the contract to manage their memberships and to get the necessary data for proof generation and verification.

-Sending messages is handled by Waku Relay nodes.
+Sending messages is handled by Waku RLN Relay nodes.
-To send a message, the sender MUST attach a ZK-proof to the message.
+To send a message, the sender MUST prove its validity in terms of RLN.
-A Relay node MUST relay a message unless:
+An RLN Relay node MUST relay a message unless it is invalid.
-- the message belongs to any epoch other than the current one; or
-- the user has exceed their allowed rate limit for the current epoch; or
-- the ZK-proof fails to prove that the sender holds a membership.

-The full specification of Relay is out of scope for this document.
+See [17/WAKU2-RLN-RELAY](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/17/rln-relay.md) for the full specification of RLN Relay.

 ## Contract overview